 Believe it or not, there are still a lot of companies that don’t treat their employees fairly, yet the competitive nature of the work and lack of employment opportunities mean a lot of porters still work under these conditions.

 When climbing Kilimanjaro, you should always try to use a company that treats their employees fairly.
-I use a KPAP registered company for trekking on my Rock My Kilimanjaro & Serengeti Adventure tours and you can find a list of members here.
+I use a KPAP or KIATO registered company for trekking on my Rock My Kilimanjaro & Serengeti Adventure tours and you can find a list of members here and here.

-I’m not saying that every company who isn’t part of KPAP or KIATO is bad, but at least if they are registered you know that there’s some kind of regulations in place and the porters are being paid and treated fairly.
+I’m not saying that every company who isn’t part of KPAP or KIATO is bad, but at least if they are registered you know that there are regulations in place, the porters are being paid and treated fairly and you are completing an ethical climb.

 When climbing Mount Kilimanjaro, tipping is not compulsory, however it is deeply ingrained in the culture and highly expected, so if you feel that you have received a good service from your local guides and porters, please do tip them.